Vessel9817/KMTL_Bot/README.md

 # Project Plutus

 ## Description
-A Discord bot to facilitate auctions for KMTL.
+A Discord bot to facilitate auctions.
 It allows users to create auction events, place bids, and manage auction processes seamlessly.

 ## Features
 - **Auction Creation**: Users can create auction events with specific items, starting bids, and duration.